csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+cancer patients who wants to hook up or find a mentor

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?